-Proper handwashing is a crucial tactic to prevent deadly infections like the COVID–19 or the Coronavirus from spreading.
-Public safety measures outlined by healthcare institutions and the World Health Organisation suggest that regular hand washing and sanitizing are primary interventions in the fight against the spread of infection.
+Proper handwashing is a crucial tactic to prevent viruses like the COVID–19 (Coronavirus) from spreading.
+Public safety measures outlined by healthcare institutions and the World Health Organization suggest that regular handwashing and sanitizing are primary interventions in the fight against the spread of the virus.

 People often touch their eyes, nose, and mouth without even noticing it.
 The trouble is the germs that make us sick use the eyes, nose and mouth as a way to get into our bodies.
 So, keep your hands germ protected by washing them as often as possible.
 Just remember, for handwashing to be truly effective, soaps, disinfectants, wipes, gels and creams are the best tools.